How To Find A Position? We’ve Got You Covered

 Putting Yourself Out There

 - Go to a lot of networking events, both virtual and in-person.
 Most are free and the in-person events usually provide complementary food and beverages.

 - Meetup.com and Calagator.org are the go-to sites for finding these Portland-area networking events.

 - Put yourself out there.
 Come prepared to talk about yourself when people ask the typical first question of “so, what do you do?”
 Have your elevator pitch ready to go when you’re asked about your professional background.

 - Once you’ve met someone at a networking event, ask them for their email address.
 The next day, ask them to meet with you.
 Convey that you’d appreciate their insights on the market, industry trends, and who might be hiring.

 - Often, these events provide an opportunity for people to share that they are either looking for a new position, or that they are hiring.
 If you’re looking, be sure to say so, and afterward, go find the people who announced that their companies are hiring and introduce yourself.

 - Insider tip: typically, the best people to reach out to are the event hosts.
-They tend to know a lot of people in the IT industry.
+They tend to know a lot of people and have a large social circle.

 Meeting New People

 - You can never know too many people in this world.
 The more people you know, the better off your career is.

 - It’s normal and natural to feel awkward when trying to meet new people.
 One way to minimize awkward feelings is to use the buddy system and bring someone with you to a networking event.

 - Build your network by connecting with people from all levels of the tech industry, from entry-level candidates all the way up to senior level people including managers, directors, VPs, CTOs, and CIOs.

 - Reach out to technical recruiters and get to know them.
 It is always good to foster strong connections with recruiters.